DaviDevMod/focus-trap/packages/focus-trap/README.md

 ## :earth_americas: Contributions

 Any kind of contribution is more than welcome.
+Check the [CONTRIBUTING.md](https://github.com/DaviDevMod/focus-trap/blob/main/packages/focus-trap/CONTRIBUTING.md) to get started.